-If you have more money and you really want to allocate parts of your wealth into physical gold, then it makes sense to go into jurisdictions that have strong private property rights.
+If you are a high net-worth individual and want to allocate a percentage of your wealth into physical gold, then it makes sense to go into jurisdictions that have strong private property rights.

-Just make sure that whenever you select a gold storage company, you know that you are the owner of the gold, that the gold belongs to you directly, and that the company you are dealing with cannot pledge it, hedge it, or lease it out.
+Make sure that whenever you select a gold storage company, you know that you are the owner of the gold, that the gold belongs to you directly, and that the company you are dealing with cannot pledge it, hedge it, or lease it out.
 That is vital.

 3. Only the Most Liquid Gold Coins and Gold Bars

 When you buy, the price of the physical ounce of gold should be as close as possible to the paper spot price of gold.
 That is always the underlying way you calculate the value of an ounce of gold.

 One warning: Don’t buy on eBay.
 If you can buy below the spot price of gold, it’s probably too good to be true.

 4. Build Up Liquid Gold Stocks

-5. Don’t Use Credit, Buy with Savings
+5. Don’t Use Credit.
+Buy with Savings

 The current system relies on debt, credit, and consumption – the exact opposite of a healthy economy.
 Don’t use the bad habits that have created this system to purchase the antidote to the system.

 The United States, for example, confiscated gold back in 1933 under Franklin Roosevelt.
 The same happened under Mussolini in Italy, under Hitler in Germany, and under Stalin in the Soviet Union.

 7. Store Some of Your Gold in a Safe Jurisdiction

-Because of the issues discussed above, you should store some of your gold in a safe jurisdiction where the power of politics is limited.
+As already mentioned above, you should store some of your gold in a safe jurisdiction where the power of politics is limited.

 Switzerland is one of the safest jurisdictions because they have seven presidents and a decentralized political system.
-This means that the states and the municipalities generally have a lot more power to make the rules on their own levels.
+This means that the states and the municipalities generally have more power to make the rules on their own levels.

 8. Always Store Outside the Banking System

 Physical gold is the antidote to the current system.
 The current banking system is based on credit, paper, and computer digits.
-The crisis that we are expecting — the reason so many people are buying gold to protect themselves — will be a massive banking crisis.
+The crisis that we are expecting and already seeing the sign of — is the reason so many people are buying gold to protect themselves — will be a massive banking crisis.

 Banks in the past have confiscated physical gold and cash, and there is always the possibility of a bail-in where all assets will undoubtedly be confiscated.

 This problem started back in the 1980s when banks brought mathematicians into the system who argued that they didn’t need all the gold on hand.
-They surmised that banks probably only needed 25% on hand.
+They surmised that banks only needed 25% on hand.
 So, banks began to lien out or even sell 75% of their gold.
-Some invested it into government bonds where they received a guaranteed return on the investment.
+Some invested it into government bonds, where they received a guaranteed return on the investment.
 Little by little, much of the gold in the banking system disappeared.